As flavorful as Indian food is, even more flavorful, if possible, is that wild smorgasbord collectively known as Indian street food.

 Make the green chutney:

-- Place all ingredients in the blender with 2 tbsp water and blend into a smooth paste.
+- Place all ingredients in the blender with 2 tablespoon water and blend into a smooth paste.
 Again, add more water if too thick, a teaspoon at a time.

 Make the bread pakora: